 Unless you are camping in the wilderness, you may be better off shopping at your destination than home.
 For the past two years, we have driven from northwest Washington (we are only 20 minutes from the Canadian border) all the way to the Oregon Coast.
 That is a long way to haul meat and loaves of bread.
 Our campground was only about 10 minutes from a Costco and Fred Meyer.
 Next year we’ll be buying our perishables in Oregon.

 Do I even need to say this?
 Of course, you need to plan your meals and plan well.
-This year we have a variety of options for breakfast every morning (granola, yogurt, instant oatmeal, muffins).
+This year we have a variety of options for breakfast every morning (granola, yogurt, instant oatmeal, muffins, and fruit).
 I laid these out each morning and everyone chose what they wanted.
 Eggs in a bag have been a huge hit in the past.

 Lunches consisted of sandwiches, chips, fruits, and veggies.
 Dinner is where I spent most of my time planning and prepping.

 Campfire Cheesesteaks were a huge hit again.
 This has become a favorite camping tradition.

 Other favorite camping meals include fajitas (have everything prepped ahead and just reheat), chili dogs, yogurt parfait, nachos (cooked over the fire in an aluminum pan), and meals wrapped in foil and cooked in the fire.